Frigate Ecojet: Initial technical characteristics

 The primary goal of the Frigate Ecojet program was the development of a range of new wide-body medium-haul aircraft, intended to be operational by 2018.

 The new wide-body aircraft uses an oval fuselage configuration.
 The chosen form ensures minimal dimensions for the aircraft with 300–350 passengers in three cabins, three main aisles, no less than 500 mm (20 inches) wide and spaces between seats no less than 810 mm (32 inches).
 In an all-economy layout, the number of seats can be increased to 400.
 The aircraft can accommodate 302 passengers in a basic three-class layout (Business Class, Premium Economy and Economy).

 In 2015 the company and project engineers were relocated from Moscow to an undisclosed non-EU European country in order to seek flight certification from EASA rather than Russia, since this offered savings due to the host country determining certification authority.
 Russian standards are lower and not yet harmonized with EASA/FAA and if it was based in Russia it would have to repeat at least 30% of qualifying flights for EASA to receive a European flight certification as well as meeting more stringent design standards.
 If the company were based in an EASA country it could receive EASA and FAA dual certification from a single test program.
-Sergey Grachev, director of marketing sales for the Frigate Ecojet stated 'It is impossible to develop and create this kind of aircraft here'.
-The company still intends to perform its first flight in 2018 or 2019 and enter into service in 2021.
+Sergey Grachev, director of marketing sales for the Frigate Ecojet stated that developing this kind of aircraft in Russia was not possible.
+The plan was to perform its first flight in 2018 or 2019 and enter into service in 2021.